-MR. LANDAU (69) has been a Director of the Company since June 1996.
-Mr. Landau has been a Senior Partner in the law firm of Wolf, Block, Schorr and Solis-Cohen LLP (previously Lowenthal, Landau, Fischer & Bring, P.C.) for more than the past five years.
+MR. LANDAU (71) has been a Director of the Company since June 1996.
+Mr. Landau has been Of Counsel at the law firm of Wolf, Block, Schorr and Solis-Cohen LLP since February 1998, and was a Senior Partner of Lowenthal, Landau, Fischer & Bring, P.C., the predecessor to such firm, for more than five years prior to that date.
 He has been a Director of Products Corporation since June 1992.
 Mr. Landau is also a Director of Offitbank Investment Fund, Inc., which files reports pursuant to the Exchange Act.

-MR. LEVIN (54) has been a Director of the Company since its formation in 1992 and was a Director of Products Corporation from its formation in 1992 until November 1998.
-Mr. Levin has been President and Chief Executive Officer and a Director of Sunbeam Corporation since June 1998.
-Mr. Levin was Chairman and Chief Executive Officer of The Coleman Company, Inc. ("Coleman") from 1997 until April 1998.
-Mr. Levin was Chairman of the Board of the Company and of Products Corporation from November 1995 until June 1998, Chief Executive Officer of the Company and of Products Corporation from their respective formations in 1992 until 1997 and President of the Company and of Products Corporation from their respective formations in 1992 until November 1995.
+MR. LEVIN (56) was Chairman of the Board of the Company and of Products Corporation from November 1995 to June 1998 and has been a Director of the Company since its formation in 1992 and a Director of Products Corporation from its formation in 1992 to November 1998.
+Mr. Levin has been

+President and Chief Executive Officer and a Director of Sunbeam since June 1998 and was elected Chairman of the Sunbeam Board in March 1999.
+He has served as Chairman and Chief Executive Officer of The Coleman Company, Inc. ("Coleman") since 1998.
+Mr. Levin was Chairman and Chief Executive Officer of Coleman from 1997 to March 1998.
+Mr. Levin was Chief Executive Officer of the Company and of Products Corporation from their respective formations in 1992 until 1997 and President of the Company and of Products Corporation from their respective formations in 1992 until November 1995.
 Mr. Levin has been Executive Vice President of MacAndrews Holdings since March 1989.
 For 15 years prior to joining MacAndrews Holdings, he held various senior executive positions with The Pillsbury Company.
-Mr. Levin is also a Director of the following corporations which file reports pursuant to the Exchange Act: Coleman, Ecolab, Inc., Meridian, Sunbeam Corporation and U.S. Bancorp, Inc.
+Mr. Levin is a Director of the following corporations which file reports pursuant to the Exchange Act: Ecolab, Inc., Sunbeam and U.S. Bancorp.

-MS. ROBINSON (46) has been a Director of the Company since June 1996.
-Ms. Robinson has been Chairman of the Board and Chief Executive Officer of Robinson Lerer & Montgomery, LLC, a New York City strategic communications consulting firm, since May 1996.
+MS. ROBINSON (48) has been a Director of the Company since June 1996.
+Ms. Robinson has been Chairman and Chief Executive Officer of Robinson Lerer & Montgomery, LLC, a New York City strategic communications consulting firm, since May 1996.
+In March 2000, Robinson Lerer & Montgomery was acquired by Young & Rubicam Inc. ("Y&R") and Ms. Robinson has served as Vice Chairman of Y&R since March 2000.
+In October 2000, Y&R was acquired by the WPP Group plc.
 For more than five years prior to May 1996 she was Chairman of the Board and Chief Executive Officer of Robinson Lerer Sawyer Miller Group, or its predecessors.
-Ms. Robinson is also a Director of VIMRX Pharmaceuticals Inc., which files reports pursuant to the Exchange Act, and is a trustee of Mt.
-Sinai -- New York University Medical Center and Health System and a Director of the New York University School of Medicine Foundation Board.
+Ms. Robinson is a trustee of Mt.
+Sinai NYU Health.

-MR. SEMEL (55) has been a Director of the Company since June 1996.
-Mr. Semel has been Chairman of the Board and Co-Chief Executive Officer of the Warner Bros.
-Division of Time Warner Entertainment

-LP ("Warner Brothers"), Los Angeles, since March 1994 and of Warner Music Group, Los Angeles, since November 1995.
+MR. SEMEL (58) has been a Director of the Company since June 1996.
+Mr. Semel has been Chairman of Windsor Media, Inc., Los Angeles, a diversified media company, since October 1999.
+He was Chairman of the Board and Co-Chief Executive Officer of the Warner Bros.
+Division of Time Warner Entertainment LP ("Warner Brothers"), Los Angeles, from March 1994 until October 1999 and of Warner Music Group, Los Angeles, from November 1995 until October 1999.
 For more than ten years prior to that he was President of Warner Brothers or its predecessor, Warner Bros.
 Inc. Mr. Semel is also a Director of Polo Ralph Lauren Corporation, which files reports pursuant to the Exchange Act.
+Effective May 1, 2001, Mr. Semel will become Chairman and Chief Executive Officer of Yahoo!
+Inc., which files reports pursuant to the Exchange Act.